red-rj/sessions/README.md

 // ...

 auto it = args.begin();
-// *it = "whatever"; // Error, can't modify/add elements to `arguments`
+*it = "whatever"; // Error, can't modify/add elements to `arguments`

-// copy the arguments if you need to modify them std::vector<std::string> myargs{ args.begin(), args.end() };
+// copy the arguments if you want to modify them std::vector<std::string> myargs{ args.begin(), args.end() };
 ```